russcd/Ancestry_HMM/README.md

 #### Note:

-The current version of Ancestry_HMM includes functionality for fitting multiple pulse ancestry models.
-Our method can accommodate multiple admixture pulses from multiple source populations.
-More information on our method's performance with multiple pulse models can be found in Medina et al. (2018).
+Information on our method's performance with multiple pulse models can be found in Medina et al. (2018).
 Single pulse models perform as described previously in Corbett-Detig and Nielsen (2017).

-The version used to produce the results in Corbett-Detig and Nielsen is maintained as version_0.4/ The version used to produce the resutls in Medina et al. is maintained as version_0.94/
+The version used to produce the results in Corbett-Detig and Nielsen is maintained as version_0.4/

+The version used to produce the resutls in Medina et al. is maintained as version_0.94/

 #### Basic Usage: